TsukimotoX/ProjectTerra/README.md

 ## How to Run the Game
 Game is currently not available for playtest, being very buggy and in development cycle.

+## Contributing

+Contributions are not currently accepted as the project is in its early development stages.
+However, feel free to fork the repository and experiment.
+Contributions may be welcomed in the future after the game reaches a more stable version.

+## Planned Features
+	•	Advanced modding tools and APIs for custom content creation.
+	•	Multiplayer support for shared sandbox experiences.
+	•	Dynamic environments and procedural generation.
+	•	Optimization for various platforms.

+##Contact

+If you have any questions, feedback, or suggestions, feel free to reach out to me at telegram and discord @tsukimotox, or open an issue in this repository.

+Thank you for your interest in ProjectTerra!
+Stay tuned for updates.